SachaCardonna/SachaCardonna.github.io/_pages/about.md

 I also give classes as a teaching assistant for the Department of Mathematics at [Montpellier Faculty of Sciences](https://sciences.edu.umontpellier.fr) & [Polytech Montpellier Engineering School](https://www.polytech.umontpellier.fr).

-I'm French and hold Canadian permanent residency.
+I’m French 🇫🇷 and a Canadian permanent resident 🇨🇦.

 ## Research interests